How Magnesium Supports Bone Health

 Magnesium and calcium work closely together to ensure bone health; an appropriate amount of both is necessary for either to be effective.
 Ideally, everyone, including at-risk individuals, should have a 1:1 calcium-to-magnesium ratio.
 So, if you are taking 500 mg of magnesium each day, you should take 500 mg of calcium, which you can normally obtain from food.

-What Type Of Magnesium Is Best For Osteoporosis?
+What Type Of Magnesium Is Best For Healthy Bones?

 When considering magnesium and bone health, evaluate which supplement to take.
 The Office of Dietary Supplements lists the different types of magnesium and the effective absorption rates.